 12. Can priests do anything they want for recreation and fun?

 A diocesan priest can do anything he wants for recreation, as long as it is consistent with the Christian life.
 Many priests play golf, basketball, softball, scuba dive, and engage in other sports.
 Others enjoy movies, plays, and reading.
 Some like to hunt and fish!
 The interests of priests are as varied as the interests of the general public.

 13. If I am attracted to the priesthood, does that mean that God is calling me to be a priest?

 Possibly, but not necessarily.
 A man must pray a great deal, listening with both heart and soul to know what God wants him to do.
 But if you feel some attraction at this point, just continue to pray, go to Mass, and live a Christian life.
 If you are living a Christian life, Jesus will let you know when the time comes.
-Also, go talk with your parish priest or with the vocation director.
+Also, go talk with your parish priest or with the Vocations Director.
 Try to come to the diocesan-sponsored retreats and discernment events.
-The vocation director can help you determine if God is calling you to the priesthood.
+The Vocations Director can help you determine if God is calling you to the priesthood.

 14. I’m not all that “holy.”

 Can I still be a priest if I’m not very holy?
 Holiness (to be like Jesus) is a lifetime endeavour for every person in every vocation.
 Don’t worry if you don’t see yourself as very holy right now.
 God will form you slowly, day by day and week by week, so that you will be ready to be His instrument when the time comes.
 But for now, use the sacrament of Penance at least once a month.
 Repent of your sins, receive the sacraments, and pray every day.
 You will be surprised at how Christ-like you can become!